queryluke/masseffect-5e-data/data/backgrounds/veteran.md

 3 | Independence.
 When people follow orders blindly, they embrace a kind of tyranny.
 (Chaotic) 4 | Might.
 In life as in war, the stronger force wins.
 (Evil) 5 | Live and Let Live.
 Ideals aren’t worth killing over or going to war for.
 (Neutral) 6 | Nation.
-My city, nation, or race are all that matter.
+My city, nation, or species are all that matter.
 (Any)

 <br>